the practical kitchen

 ingredient shots

 • Buttermilk - I know it's not the easiest to find but it's totally worth it for super tender baked goods.
-If you really, really, really can't find buttermilk see the FAQ below for some begrudgingly approved alternate ingredient suggestions.
+If you really, really, really can't find buttermilk see the FAQ below for some alternate suggestions.

 • Eggs - One large egg!
 Get it to room temperature quickly by submerging it in warm water for 5-10 minutes before cracking it open.